Executive Summary

 Many organizations are used to a model of “lifecycle funding” in which a project is presumed to continue unless it has a catastrophe.
 Innovation is more like a continuous series of planned catastrophes, designed to create precisely the conditions of better-informed decisions each time.
 This framework of stepwise commitment, implicit in a decision tree, is fundamental to innovation and unusual in many organizations.

 I call this sort of approach a learning plan.
+This aligns closely with the incubation phase of innovation: invest enough to learn, reduce the most important uncertainty, and then decide whether to punt, pivot, or persevere.
 At each stage, the team is going after a terrifying but decisive uncertainty.
 If they can overcome it or figure out how to drive the upside, then it becomes more and more obvious they should proceed.
 If the team fails, then it becomes obvious they need to select a different alternative or abandon the project completely.

 Because funders know that innovation is uncertain, scary and exciting, proposals that just paint a rosy picture or are hand-wavy about risk don’t inspire confidence.
 But plans that treat uncertainty and contingency openly and directly build confidence.
-They show the team is considering multiple directions, has deeply understood the uncertainties it faces, and is truly focusing on the most important things.
+They show the team is considering multiple directions, has deeply understood the uncertainties it faces, and is truly focusing on the key things.
 In short, Decision Quality helps teams find better paths to growth and builds commitment to innovation in an organization.
+For organizations managing a portfolio of innovation opportunities, this also improves resource allocation by helping leaders fund the projects with the strongest evidence, highest upside, and clearest path to learning.

 Innovation is a dangerous and difficult journey with uncertain prospects.
-It’s dangerous to go alone: take Decision Analysis with you to map your way.
+It’s dangerous to go alone: take Decision Science with you to map your way.